Approval of General Education Program (Revised)

 One course in US History (also counting as a Humanities breadth course) and one course in US Constitution, California State and Local Government (also counting as a Societal Institutions breadth course) from the departments of history and political science, respectively.

-Foundation and American Institutions courses will need to identify which values and student learning outcomes of the GE program they address.
-Course links are encouraged.
+Foundation and American Institutions courses will identify which values and student learning outcomes of the GE program they address.

 Breadth Pathways and Minors